10 family tents tested, ranging in price from $141 to $700

 Usability Our tester, Peter Horvath, rates the tents on how comfortable they are to live in and use, taking into account: the usable area of the inner tent and vestibule (height, walls and floor area), access to the tent and ventilation.

 Rain test The tents are also assessed for water resistance, in this case by an artificial rain system on all the tents.
+All tents on test had no problems keeping out the artificial rainfall.

 Ease of assembly This measures how long it took to put the tents up and take them down.
 Times ranged from 15-25 minutes to put up the second time around and 10-20 minutes to take down.
 These times are only a guide because they’re based on the times of an experienced user putting the tent up in ideal conditions.
 Times will vary depending on experience, weather and ground conditions.